Partly Occupied Property Relief

 NB: The government announced in the Autumn Statement in 2015, that the doubling of the usual level of relief - to a maximum of 100% - will continue for a further year until 31st March 2017.

 The government has introduced additional support to small businesses.

 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.

-Applications for small business rate relief are not necessarily required.
 Where a ratepayer meets the eligibility criteria and has not received the relief they should contact their local authority.
-You may be asked to complete a form to confirm your eligibility and you must note that it is a criminal offence to claim this relief if you have no entitlement to this.
+You will be asked to complete a form to confirm your eligibility and you must note that it is a criminal offence to claim this relief if you have no entitlement to this.
 If we subsequently become aware that relief should not have been granted, it will be withdrawn and criminal proceedings may be taken.

 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will be automatically continue to receive relief in each new valuation period.

 Certain changes in circumstances will need to be notified to the Local Authority by a ratepayer who is in receipt of relief.
 The changes which should be notified are :

 - a) The ratepayer taking up occupation of an additional property, and